Delacombe

 Educational outcomes in Delacombe fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.8%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 10.7%, followed by graduate diplomas (2.3%) and postgraduate qualifications (1.8%).
-Vocational credentials are held by 39.3% of residents aged 15 and above, with advanced diplomas at 8.3% and certificates at 31.0%.
-Educational participation is high, with 28.1% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 39.3% of residents aged 15+ holding them, including advanced diplomas (8.3%) and certificates (31.0%).
+Educational participation is high, with 28.1% of residents currently enrolled in formal education, comprising 9.8% in primary, 8.0% in secondary, and 3.9% in tertiary education.

 Frequently Asked Questions - Education